Row-Unlimited/godot-resource-creator/README.md

 ## Immediate Goals

 - Duplicate Object button in export menu
+- Implement SubResource input so only classes that fit the actual type can be selected
 - Implement sub-object creation
 - Re-Implement Settings Menu
 - Improve UI/UX